 https://www.inthestudio.net/wp-content/uploads/2022/12/pHILcOLLINS_helloimustbegoing40th_header-e1670708251754.jpg 314 600 Red Beard https://www.inthestudio.net/wp-content/uploads/2017/01/ITS-COLOR-white-studio.png Red Beard2022-12-11 18:00:122023-06-22 12:56:03Phil Collins- Hello I Must Be Going

 It happened to Elton John, Rod Stewart, Billy Joel, Bruce Springsteen, Bryan Adams, Sting, and most recently U2: US radio and music video outlets overplaying the hits by these most popular musicians, in the programmers' misguided attempts at gaining a bigger audience.
 But the unfortunate by-product is that these listeners/viewers burn out on the saturation repetition to the peril of the musicians, and the predictable backlash unfortunately is misdirected at the musicians, who had no control over how their songs were appropriated.
-No one on the planet knows this better now than my guest Phil Collins on the 40th anniversary of his second solo album,"Hello I Must Be Going.".
+No one on the planet knows this better now than my guest Phil Collins while sharing his second solo album,"Hello I Must Be Going.".

 So when their sophomore effort "Get Lucky" came out in Fall 1981, these Canadian rockers Loverboy were the right band at the right time.
 North American rock radio was waiting in anticipation for"Working for the Weekend", along with "When It's Over", "Jump" co-written by fellow countryman Bryan Adams, "Gangs in the Street", and "Take Me to the Top".
 Lead singer Mike Reno and guitarist Paul Dean recall how nice guys don't finish last in this In The Studio classic rock interview.